A mixture transition distribution modeling for higher-order circular Markov processes: Conclusion

-This study proposed a higher-order Markov model on the circle by incorporating a mixture of transition density modeling approach.
-Statistical properties including first- and second-order stationarity together with CACF and CPACF are derived.
-In addition, the spectral density function of the circular time series processes is obtained by assuming the location parameter of the binding density is fixed at $\mu=0$.
-For the parameter estimation, the MLE is introduced and its asymptotic properties are provided.
-These theoretical results are investigated by a numerical illustration using the MTD-AR(2) process and some Monte Carlo simulations are conducted to verify the finite sample performance of the MLEs.
-The limitation of the proposed models includes that the explicit expressions for the spectral density function are for the case with $\mu=0$, while for the general case with $\mu\ne 0$, the CACF together with the spectral density function have complicated forms.
-These problems remain as future work.
+This study proposed a higher-order Markov model on the circle by incorporating a mixture of transition density modeling.
+Statistical properties, including first- and second-order stationarity together with CACF and CPACF, were derived.
+In addition, the spectral density function of the circular time-series processes was obtained by assuming that the location parameter of the binding density was fixed at $\mu=0$.
+For the parameter estimation, the MLE was introduced, and its asymptotic properties were provided.
+These theoretical results were investigated by a numerical illustration using the MTD-AR(2) process and Monte Carlo simulations were conducted to verify the finite sample performance of the MLEs.
+The limitations of the proposed models include that the explicit expressions for the spectral density function are for the case with $\mu=0$, whereas for the general case with $\mu\ne 0$, the CACF, together with the spectral density function, have complicated forms.
+These problems may inspire future research.
 In addition, non-parametric spectral density function estimators are worth investigating.